 •conduct examinations (generally in private);

-•enter, inspect, copy and/or seize documents and other items at the premises of public authorities including Victoria Police premises, without a warrant; and
+•enter, inspect, copy and/or seize documents and other items at the premises of public authorities, including Victoria Police premises, without a warrant;

 •obtain search warrants to enter, search, inspect, copy and/or seize documents or things relevant to an investigation.

 If you are unhappy with an IBAC decision, you can request an internal review of its decision.
-An IBAC staff member who is independent of the original decision-maker must conduct this review.
+An IBAC officer who is independent of the original decision-maker must conduct this review.